Ayers Rock Travel Guide: Everything You Need to Know

 The best time to visit Ayers Rock is May through September.
 This is Australia’s winter, so the temperatures are more bearable at this time of year.

 Ayers Rock is located in the desert, so the climate is characterized by extremes: hot days and cold nights.
 It can be especially hot in the summer (December through February), and guests may be bothered by flies and pests.
-You can still travel during this time, but be cautious for higher temperatures during the middle of the day.
+You can still travel during this time, but be cautious about higher temperatures during the middle of the day.

 Raising a glass to Ayers Rock at sunset